Dira jansei

 Dira jansei, or Janse's widow, is a butterfly of the family Nymphalidae.
 It is found on wooded hillsides in the savanna/grassland ecotone in Limpopo's Strydpoortberg and Drakensberg and from the Makapans Cave to Mariepskop.

+Description

 The wingspan is 48–55 mm for males and 52–58 mm for females.
 Adults are on wing from late February to mid-March.
 There is one generation per year.

+Habitat and behavior

+It is observed residing near steep-grass covered slopes, with loose rocks, a terrain which is hazardous.

 The larvae feed on various Poaceae species, including Ehrharta erecta and Pennisetum clandestinum.